 There are also external risks, like dealing with new stakeholders and their change requests.
 Those can wreak havoc on your construction risk management plan.
 Laws and local standards can change once you break ground, and the environmental analysis could be incomplete.

 You also need to keep an eye on the crew.
-Make sure you hire experienced professionals and offer them safety training, because an inexperienced workforce is asking for risk.
-So is poor morale, which can lead to staff turnover, or conflict.
+Make sure you hire experienced professionals and offer them safety training because an inexperienced workforce is asking for risk.
+So is poor morale, which can lead to staff turnover or conflict.
 Don’t forget to make sure permits are updated and that there are no contradictions in your construction documents.
 These are just a few of the many factors to account for when managing your construction risk management plan.

 How ProjectManager Can Help You Mitigate Risk

 Construction risk management involves a lot of monitoring and tracking.
-To properly control risk, you need construction project management software that provides real-time insights on your progress.
+To properly control risk, you need construction project management software that provides real-time insights into your progress.
 ProjectManager is a cloud-based tool that delivers real-time data for effective construction risk management.

 Manage Projects on Gantt Charts

 Collecting all the risks and prioritizing them can be difficult.
 Using ProjectManager’s interactive Gantt chart, you can organize all the risks and assign them an owner and resources.
-Once the risk is an issue, your can create a task to address it, attach files to those tasks and leave comments for your team.
-That allows crews to collaborate, whether they’re in the office or in the construction site.
+Once the risk is an issue, you can create a task to address it, attach files to those tasks and leave comments for your team.
+That allows crews to collaborate, whether in the office or the construction site.

 Multiple Project Views